 Mysterious Hornet Spook Light In Missouri

-Today Hornet in Missouri is a ghost town, but a mysterious light is still visible in the surrounding region.
+Today, Hornet, Missouri, is a ghost town, but a mysterious light is still visible in the surrounding region.

 Native Americans say the strange light has always been there.
 It was there long before the arrival of the first white settlers.
 Some of these newcomers found the light so frightening that they moved away.
 Other Native American legends tell these are the spirits of a young Quapaw Indian couple.
-The young woman and man were not allowed to marry and so they both committed suicide by leaping into the Spring River.
+The young woman and man were not allowed to marry, and so they both committed suicide by leaping into the Spring River.
 Some also say the light is the spirit of a miner searching for his children who were kidnapped by Indians.

 Image of the Hornet Spook Light taken by photographers in the early 1900s.
 Credit: Public Domain

 The first official report of the Hornet Spook Light appeared in 1881 in a publication titled Ozark Spooklight by Foster Young, but Native Americans have stories that go further back in time.
-Many will argue that the first encounters with the light date back to the Trail of Tears in the 1830s when the Cherokee nation was forced to give up its lands east of the Mississippi River and to migrate to an area in present-day Oklahoma.
+Many will argue that the first encounters with the light date back to the Trail of Tears in the 1830s when the Cherokee nation was forced to give up its lands east of the Mississippi River and migrate to an area in present-day Oklahoma.

 The Hornet Spook Light was mostly unknown to outsiders until the end of World War II, but locals have always been aware of this mysterious enigma.